A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Proof of Corollary

 \subsection{The random variable $Z$ is negligible}

 First, we mention that McDiarmid's inequality does not provide the desired concentration inequality for $ Z $ because the volume of each geodesic ball is too big.
-Furthermore, despite the fact that the expectation of $Z$ is extremely small, other standard concentration inequalities (e.g. Markov, Chernoff, etc.) do not yield the desired inequality for $Z$.
-We instead use a simple geometric and combinatorial argument to show that $ Z $ is negligible.
-More specifically, we show that with probability at least $ 1-\exp(-c_2(n)N^{-(0.5-\frac{2}{n-1})}\ln N) $, the random variable $Z$ is bounded from above by a negligible factor.
+Furthermore, despite the fact that the expectation of $Z$ is extremely small, other standard concentration inequalities do not yield the desired inequality for $Z$.
+We instead use a direct geometric and combinatorial argument to show that $ Z $ is negligible with high probability.

 \begin{lemma} For all sufficiently large $N$,